Single instruction, multiple data: Software

 SIMD on x86 had a slow start.
 The introduction of 3DNow! by AMD and SSE by Intel confused matters somewhat, but today the system seems to have settled down (after AMD adopted SSE) and newer compilers should result in more SIMD-enabled software.
 Intel and AMD now both provide optimized math libraries that use SIMD instructions, and open source alternatives like libSIMD, SIMDx86 and SLEEF have started to appear (see also libm).

 Apple Computer had somewhat more success, even though they entered the SIMD market later than the rest.
 AltiVec offered a rich system and can be programmed using increasingly sophisticated compilers from Motorola, IBM and GNU, therefore assembly language programming is rarely needed.
 Additionally, many of the systems that would benefit from SIMD were supplied by Apple itself, for example iTunes and QuickTime.
 However, in 2006, Apple computers moved to Intel x86 processors.
 Apple's APIs and development tools (XCode) were modified to support SSE2 and SSE3 as well as AltiVec.
 Apple was the dominant purchaser of PowerPC chips from IBM and Freescale Semiconductor.
 Even though Apple has stopped using PowerPC processors in their products, further development of AltiVec is continued in several PowerPC and Power ISA designs from Freescale and IBM.

 SIMD within a register, or SWAR, is a range of techniques and tricks used for performing SIMD in general-purpose registers on hardware that does not provide any direct support for SIMD instructions.
 This can be used to exploit parallelism in certain algorithms even on hardware that does not support SIMD directly.

 Programmer interface

 It is common for publishers of the SIMD instruction sets to make their own C and C++ language extensions with intrinsic functions or special datatypes (with operator overloading) guaranteeing the generation of vector code.
 Intel, AltiVec, and ARM NEON provide extensions widely adopted by the compilers targeting their CPUs.
 (More complex operations are the task of vector math libraries.)

+Generic datatypes

 The GNU C Compiler takes the extensions a step further by abstracting them into a universal interface that can be used on any platform by providing a way of defining SIMD datatypes.
 The LLVM Clang compiler also implements the feature, with an analogous interface defined in the IR.
-Rust's packed_simd crate (and the experimental std::simd) uses this interface, and so does Swift 2.0+.
+Rust's std::simd uses this interface, and so does Swift 2.0+.

-C++ has an experimental interface std::experimental::simd that works similarly to the GCC extension.
-LLVM's libcxx seems to implement it.
-For GCC and libstdc++, a wrapper library that builds on top of the GCC extension is available.